 Texas Health Catalyst Program Benefits

-Texas Health Catalyst accepts applications on a rolling basis and encourages investigators to submit projects regardless of the stage.
+Texas Health Catalyst accepts applications during its open submission period and encourages investigators to submit projects regardless of the stage.
 The program is open to collaborating with promising projects even at the earliest stages.

 If selected to participate through a consulting award, the project team will have access to an array of benefits.